-Through the years, Spruce readers have sought advice on how to troubleshoot and solve their Whirlpool Duet washer and dryer issues.
-Perhaps these solutions will help keep your Duets singing a laundry tune!
+Through the years, Whirlpool Duet washer and dryer owners have sought advice on how to troubleshoot and solve operating problems.
+Perhaps these solutions will help keep your Duets humming along for a few more years.

 Water Standing in Whirlpool Duet Washer